nvidia-holoscan/holohub/utilities/benchmarking/README.md

-# Benchmarking Package for HoloHub
+# A Benchmarking Tool for HoloHub

 This is a tool to evaluate the performance of HoloHub applications.
 The tool currently supports benchmarking only a C++ HoloHub application.
+We plan to support Python applications in the future.

 ## Pre-requisites
-The following Python libraries are needed to be installed (`pip install <library name>` can be used):
+The following Python libraries are needed to be installed to run the benchmarking (`pip install <library name>` can be used):

 ```
 numpy matplotlib nvitop argparse